varunshenoy/opendream/README.md

 ## Getting started

-Make a virtual environment, and run `pip3 install -r requirements.txt`.
+Make a virtual environment, and run `bash ./run_opendream.sh`.

 ## Data model

-1. we have a state object, think of this as being analagous to the HTML DOM.
+1. We have a state object, think of this as being analagous to the HTML DOM.
 2. Users add layers - thereby making changes to the state object.
 3. Layers have associated metadata, can have opacities, can be hidden from view, etc. Like Photoshop.
 4. Operators create layers as output.